Veriqloud/kiwi_doc/general-doc/src/electronics/fpga/ddr4.md

 In START state, start to count up double global counter and write angles to DDR4.
 Angles are written as axistream data to AXI Virtual FIFO controller IP.
 This IP manages the memory map in the MIG, when you want to write or read from DDR4, you just need to manage write/read axistream of AXI Virtual FIFO controller

 #### GC PATH
-Bob FPGA gets detection result, sends gc (dq_gc and q_pos) and click result to Bob OS.
+Bob FPGA gets detection result, sends gc (dq_gc and q_pos) and click result to Bob OS, only output when gc higher than fiber_delay.
 Bob then send gc to Alice (through Ethernet).
 They sends gc to their FPGA

 #### READ DDR4 MANAGEMENT
 When FPGA of each party receives gc, start reading angles from DDR4 based on values of gc and fiber delays value.
 Make sure fifo_gc_in is not full and AXI Virtual FIFO Controller is not full, by defining fifo_gc_in reading speed higher than click rate, define depth of Virtual FIFO large enough